amibunny/nexus-setup/README.md

 ```
 ## 🧪 One-Click Setup (Swap File Included)

-Run one of the following in your terminal:
+Run ANY one of the following in your terminal:

 ### ▶️ 8GB Swap Setup
 ```bash